Train Regression Neural Networks Using Regression Learner App

 If you have Parallel Computing Toolbox™, you can train all the models (All Neural Networks) simultaneously by selecting the Use Parallel button in the Training section before clicking Train.
 After you click Train, the Opening Parallel Pool dialog box opens and remains open while the app opens a parallel pool of workers.
 During this time, you cannot interact with the software.
 After the pool opens, the app trains the models simultaneously.

 Select a model in the Models pane to view the results.
+On the Regression Learner tab, in the Plots section, click the arrow to open the gallery, and then click Response in the Validation Results group.
 Examine the response plot for the trained model.
 True responses are in blue, and predicted responses are in yellow.

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.